ballerburg9005/android-nougat-vold-with-exfat-ntfs-ext4-sdcard-usb-support/README.md

 # The last I got was :
 # 05-31 16:19:24.721  6877  6877 E SocketListener: Obtaining file descriptor socket 'vold' failed: No such file or directory
 # 05-31 16:19:24.721  6877  6877 E vold_bkup: Unable to start CommandListener: No such file or directory
-# which I would also get with original vold
+# which I would also get with original vold, which would no longer function after I ran my vold

 # then I forgot to mount ro, tried to copy vold_backup back but system partition was broken so I flashed it again
 # then installed vold again without testing
 # then rebooted